The YEARCUTOFF= option lets you specify what century SAS should assign to dates when two-digit years are used.

 How to see the Yearcutoff value set in your SAS session?

 You can use the PROC OPTIONS procedure to see the system options in SAS Log.
 For example, you can specify yearcutoff in the option= to see only the value for yearcutoff.

 proc options option=yearcutoff; run;

 After running the above code, the following message is displayed in the SAS log.

-YEARCUTOFF=1926 Specifies the first year of a 100-year span that is used by date informats and functions to read a two-digit year.
+YEARCUTOFF=1926 Specifies the first year of 100 years used by the date informats and functions to read a two-digit year.

 How does the YEARCUTOFF= option work?